Boris III of Bulgaria: Meetings with Hitler

 Most irritating for Hitler was the Tsar's refusal to declare war on the Soviet Union or send Bulgarian troops to the Eastern Front.
 On 9 August 1943, Hitler summoned Boris to a stormy meeting at Rastenburg, East Prussia.
 Boris arrived by plane from Vrazhdebna on 14 August.
-The Tsar asserted his stance once again not to send Bulgarian Jews to death camps in occupied Poland or Germany.
+The Tsar again asserted his unwillingness to send Bulgarian Jews to death camps in occupied Poland or Germany.
 While Bulgaria had declared a "symbolic" war on the distant United Kingdom and United States, the Tsar was not willing to do more than that.
 At the meeting, Boris once again refused to get involved in the war against the Soviet Union, giving two major reasons for his unwillingness to send troops to Russia.
 First, many ordinary Bulgarians had strong pro-Russian sentiments; and second, the political and military position of Turkey remained unclear.
 The "symbolic" war against the Western Allies turned into a disaster for the citizens of Sofia, as the city was heavily bombarded by the US Army Air Force and the British Royal Air Force in 1943 and 1944.
 (The bombardment of Bulgarian cities was started by the British Royal Air Force in April 1941 without declaring a war.)

 Bulgaria's opposition came to a head at this last official meeting between Hitler and Boris.
 Reports of the meeting indicate that Hitler was furious with the Tsar for refusing either to join the war against the USSR or to deport the Jews within his kingdom.
 At the end of the meeting, it was agreed that "the Bulgarian Jews were not to be deported, for Tsar Boris had insisted that the Jews were needed for various laboring tasks including road maintenance."